hasanwraeth/Machine_Learning/README.md

 # Python_learning

-Learning python and scripting for machine learning.
+Learning data analysis and machine learning in python.